7 Effective Ways To Use Baking Soda For Teeth Whitening

 Image: Shutterstock

-Hydrogen peroxide is another bleaching agent that is widely used in various mouthwashes and toothpastes.
+Using hydrogen peroxide for teeth whitening has been done for decades.
+It is another popular bleaching agent that is widely used in various mouthwashes and toothpastes.
 It not only brightens your teeth but is also effective against oral microbes and plaque.
-The combination of hydrogen peroxide and baking soda releases free radicals that may help in breaking up the plaque build-up and remove stains from your teeth (7), (8).
+The combination of hydrogen peroxide and baking soda releases free radicals that may help in breaking up the plaque build-up and remove stains from your teeth (8), (9).

 You Will Need